Bit-Z Token (BZ) Price Hits $0.21

-Bit-Z Token (CURRENCY:BZ) traded down 0.8% against the dollar during the twenty-four hour period ending at 20:00 PM Eastern on November 14th.
-Bit-Z Token has a total market cap of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last 24 hours.
-In the last seven days, Bit-Z Token has traded up 116% against the dollar.
-One Bit-Z Token coin can currently be bought for $0.21 or 0.00000377 BTC on popular exchanges.
+Bit-Z Token (CURRENCY:BZ) traded down 0.8% against the dollar during the one day period ending at 18:00 PM Eastern on November 15th.
+One Bit-Z Token coin can now be purchased for $0.21 or 0.00000377 BTC on popular cryptocurrency exchanges.
+Bit-Z Token has a market cap of $26.48 million and approximately $5.66 million worth of Bit-Z Token was traded on exchanges in the last day.
+Over the last seven days, Bit-Z Token has traded 116% higher against the dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.